18F/api-program/_includes/index.md

 Even with guidance and support, an agency might still take years to launch an API program.
 This service offers a comprehensive solution with which an agency can leapfrog the beginning stages and launch a fully functioning API program.

 ## What This Offers Your Agency
+In consultation with your team, an 18F project lead and developer will build the following in 3-4 months:
 * Production-ready APIs
 * Developer-friendly documentation
 * Training for agency staff and leadership on the role of APIs for your agency and how to maintain the program going forward